Researching for history

 Books

-Most history students will have one or two mandated textbooks.
-For research tasks, however, these should serve only as a starting point.
-Locate other relevant books in your school, college or community library.
-Ask your teacher, lecturer or librarian for recommendations about books that are appropriate for your research topic.
-Use the contents and indexes of these books to locate specific information.
+Ask your teacher, lecturer or librarian for recommendations about books appropriate for your research topic.
+Use the contents and indexes of books to locate specific information.
 Scan, copy, make notes and gather quotations from books you find useful.

-Books can also be found online.
-Find out if your school or college subscribes to online archives like Scribd, which provide full-text access to thousands of published books.
-Websites like Internet Archive and Project Gutenberg offer free online access to millions of books, many of them history related.
+If you don’t have access to a large library, there are many online libraries you can use.
+Find out if your school or college subscribes to services like Scribd, which provide full-text access to thousands of published books.
+Websites like Internet Archive and Project Gutenberg offer free online access to millions of books, many of them history-related.
+If you have an iPad, Kindle or other tablet, e-books are an accessible and low-cost option.
+Try searching websites like Amazon and Kobo for useful e-books.

 Sourcebooks